MobilePayDev/MobilePay-Subscriptions/docs/index.md

 ### Merchant onboarding

-You enroll to the Subscriptions Production via www.MobilePay.dk or the MobilePay Business Administration portal.
+You enroll to the Subscriptions Production via <a href="https://mobilepay.dk/da-dk/Pages/mobilepay.aspx">www.MobilePay.dk</a> or the MobilePay Business Administration portal.
 Then you get access to the MobilePay Sandbox environment, where you can test the technical integration.
 The environment is located on <a href="https://sandbox-developer.mobilepay.dk/">The Developer Portal </a>

 ## <a name="general-notes"></a> General notes